The Art of LEDs

 General Illumination: it’s hard to make the general illumination too bright.
 Clear lenses will give you more brightness, but if there is a direct line of sight from the player’s eyes to the bulb, then use frosted.
 We tend to default to frosted, and only use clear for special cases.

-Backbox: if anything, you might want to go a littler dimmer on the backbox.
-If you have something too bright and focused, you’ll get hotspots.
+Backbox: if anything, you might want to go a littler dimmer on the backbox to reduce the glare off the playfield glass, particularly games that have primarily light colored artwork.
+If you have a bulb that is too tall, brigh, or focused, you’ll get hotspots.

 Comet’s philosophy for pinball lighting